pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/end_of_life.rst

 --------------

-Pardus does not track or review bugs for releases where there will be no more updates that means which reaches its EOL.
+Pardus does not track or review bugs for releases where there will be no more updates, that means which reaches its EOL.

 All open bugs about the EOL release is controlled.
-If they are not reproducible on the actual release they will be closed with the below message:
+If they are not reproducible on the actual release, they will be closed with the below message:

 ::